+The best chainsaw bar length 16 to 18-inch.
 If you don't know it already, chains are designed for bars with a specific length.
 You can't fit a single chain on chainsaws with different bar lengths.
 That's because the chain should hold the bar perfectly.
 If the chain is too tight or loose, it won't work and probably even damage your chainsaw.

 In case you don't know the length of the bar of the chainsaw that you own, whip out a measuring tape and note the distance between the tip to the beginning of the tool casing of the chainsaw.

+There are four different chainsaw gauge sizes, which are .043, 0.50, .058, .063, with the lower sizes being the most common.
 You'll notice that the guide bar on your chainsaw gives information about its gauge.
 Now, you must be wondering about what a meter is.
 You mustn't overlook this information while shopping for a chainsaw chain.
 It is because the indicator is the dimension of the drive links in the chain.

 Gauges are generally calculated in thousands of an inch, and the range is usually between 0.050" to 0.063".